-From the names, you will notice there is definitely a difference between a linen closet and a pantry.
-In the article, we will discuss each in detail, differentiate between the two, and then decide which is best: linen closet vs. pantry.
+From the names, you will notice there is definitely a difference between a linen closet and pantry.
+In the article, we will discuss each in detail and differentiate between the two then decide linen closet vs. pantry which is best.

 What is a linen closet?